Troubleshooting hosted disk I/O performance problems

 Edit the virtual machine settings to reduce I/O usage by using more host memory

-Note: If you are using VMware Server, you may need to restart the VMware Authorization Service (vmware-authd) for changes to take effect.
+Note: If using VMware Server, the VMware Authorization Service (vmware-authd) may need to be restarted for changes to take effect.

 MemTrimRate = "0"